z0isch/ObjectDiffer/README.md

 ## Notes

-1. The differ determines if 2 objects are equal using the `Equals` method, rather than reference equality.

-2. When the differ is diffing an array, it needs to determine which elements represent the same object in each list.
+1. When the differ is diffing an array, it needs to determine which elements represent the same object in each list.
 For example:
 ```csharp
 class MyObj
 {